sosy-lab/benchexec/README.md

 - [BenchExec GitHub Repository](https://github.com/sosy-lab/benchexec),
   use this for [reporting issues and asking questions](https://github.com/sosy-lab/benchexec/issues)
 - [BenchExec at PyPI](https://pypi.python.org/pypi/BenchExec)
+- [BenchExec at Zenodo](https://doi.org/10.5281/zenodo.1163552): Each release gets a DOI such that you can reference it from your publications and artifacts.
 - Journal paper [Reliable Benchmarking: Requirements and Solutions](https://doi.org/10.1007/s10009-017-0469-y) about BenchExec (open access, also with a [supplementary webpage](https://www.sosy-lab.org/research/benchmarking/) and [overview slides](https://www.sosy-lab.org/research/prs/Current_ReliableBenchmarking.pdf))

 ### License and Copyright